End of Year Sale - Up to $65K off - Ends Dec. 31st

 Impact Crushers

-Reduction ratio - 10:1
+Reduction ratio: 10:1

-Impact Crushers can be used for either primary or secondary crushing and work by creating a sudden impact force that shatters the material into smaller pieces.
+Impact crushers can be used for either primary or secondary crushing and work by creating a sudden impact force that shatters the material into smaller pieces.
 They often come as primary crushers (with an 8:1 crushing reduction ratio) or secondary crushers (10:1 reduction ratios) and are perfect for crushing medium-hard materials like concrete and limestone.

 inside a impact crusher and how it breaks down rock